 Your healthcare provider will ask about your health history and do a physical exam.
 You may also need these tests:

-The healthcare provider puts a wire into the coronary arteries of your heart.
+The healthcare provider puts a thin tube (catheter) into the coronary arteries of your heart.
 The provider then takes X-rays after injecting a contrast dye into an artery.
 This test can find narrowing, blockages, and other problems.
-It?s considered the best for finding artery disease.
+It’s considered the best for finding artery disease.
 The provider may also be able to fix problems during the test.